HealthDataInsight/structured_store/README.md

 It features a VersionedSchema model that tracks different versions of JSON schemas using semantic versioning, and a Storable concern that can be included in ActiveRecord models to automatically define accessor methods for schema properties.
 The gem supports schema evolution by allowing multiple versions of the same schema to coexist, making it ideal for applications that need to maintain backward compatibility while evolving their data structures.

-With built-in Rails generators for easy setup and dynamic property resolution through a configurable resolver registry, StructuredStore simplifies the management of complex, schema-validated JSON data in database applications.
+With a built-in Rails generator for reliable setup and dynamic property resolution through a configurable resolver registry, StructuredStore simplifies the management of complex, schema-validated JSON data in database applications.

 ## Installation